lean-web/lean-jsx-workspace/packages/lean-jsx-docs/docs/tutorial-basics/create-a-dynamic-component.md

 This helper creates all bindings necessary to update a dynamic component.

-The `refetchElement` receives two parameters:
+The `refetchAPIC` receives two parameters:

 - Component ID (`string`): The ID for the component to update
 - Query parameters (`Record<string, string>`): A map of query parameters for the updated component.